About the Northern California Tribal Court Coalition

 Incorporated under the Hoopa Valley Tribe’s nonprofit code in February 2009, NCTCC was granted 501(c)(3) nonprofit status by the IRS in 2010.
 All contributions to the NCTCC are tax deductible.

-Today, the four voting members of the NCTCC are the Hoopa Valley Tribe, Karuk Tribe, Tolowa Dee-ni' Nation, and Yurok Tribe.
+Today, the five voting members of the NCTCC are the Bear River Band of Rohnerville Rancheria, Hoopa Valley Tribe, Karuk Tribe, Tolowa Dee-ni' Nation, and Yurok Tribe.

 The 2014-2015 Board of Directors, designated by resolution by each Tribe are: